reimagined/resolve/docs/tutorial/lesson-6.md

 ### Implement a Shopping Lists Read Model

 In the Lesson 3, you have implemented a View Model used to obtain information about shopping lists with the specified aggregate ID's.

-Although it is possible to use a View Model for obtaining available shopping lists, there is a strong reason not to do so.
+Although it is possible to use the same approach for obtaining the list of all available shopping lists, there is a strong reason not to do so.

 Consider a situation, in which your application has been running in a production environment for a long time and a large number of shopping lists has been created.
 If you used a View Model to answer queries, a resulting data sample would be generated on the fly for every requests using events from the beginning of the history, which will result in a huge performance overhead on _each request_.
 Note that it is not a problem when you use a View Model to obtain a single list's items as the item count is always considerably small.